eneliviu/LovinEscapades/README.md

 ## License
 ### Open Source
-As an open-source project, ***LovinPlans*** encourages transparency, and community involvement.
+As an open-source project, ***LovinEscapades*** encourages transparency, and community involvement.

 The code is available on GitHub, such that developers can view, fork, and contribute to the project if they wish so.

 [*Back to top*](#)

 ## Acknowledgements
-- Further details on the usage of Google Sheets API were obtained from https://developers.google.com/sheets/api/quickstart/python
+- Further details on the usage of Leaflet JS were obtained from https://leafletjs.com/
-- Printing the Markdown file in the console used for the Help-menu followed the expamples provided at https://rich.readthedocs.io/en/stable/console.html
-- Formatting the worksheet cell background color followed the examples from https://gspread-formatting.readthedocs.io/en/latest/#
-- The use of ChatGPT was restricted to getting sensible inputs for the text content in the Readme-file and for proof-checking the language.
+- The use of ChatGPT was restricted to getting sensible inputs for the text content, Readme-file and for proof-checking the language.
 [*Back to top*](#)

 ## Documentation version